 Preprints are defined as "a version of a scholarly or scientific paper that precedes publication in a peer-reviewed scholarly or scientific journal."
 (Wikipedia).

-At JMIR Publications, most JMIR Preprints are submitted manuscripts currently under review at a JMIR Publications journal, although JMIR Preprints also functions as a more traditional preprint server in that it also allows authors to directly deposit unpublished, unreviewed work that is not (yet) under consideration at a journal.
+At JMIR Publications, most JMIR Preprints are submitted manuscripts currently under review (or having been under review) at a JMIR Publications journal, although JMIR Preprints also functions as a more traditional preprint server in that it also allows authors to directly deposit unpublished, unreviewed work that is not (yet) under consideration at a journal.

 Once a manuscript is accepted by a JMIR Publications journal, the accepted (reviewed) manuscript can (depending on the Preprint settings controlled by the author) also appear on the preprints landing page alongside the original submission.
 The preprint and accepted versions of a manuscript each receive a distinct DOI and are citable.
 The DOI of the accepted manuscript is identical with the DOI of the final published paper (Version of Record).